erasmus-without-paper/ewp-specs-fileext-ewpmobility/README.md

    annotations.**

 You SHOULD validate your file against the [schema](schema.xsd) before you send it to your partner.
-You will also probably want to compress it and append a proper file extension, e.g. `.ewpmobility.gz`.
+We also recommend using the `.ewpmobility` file extension (`.ewpmobility.gz` if compressed, etc.).

 [develhub]: http://developers.erasmuswithoutpaper.eu/